In this article, we are going to look at exercising overweight dogs.

 If you have an overweight or obese dog, they are susceptible to all sorts of health issues such as diabetes, respiratory and joint problems; that’s why keeping them at their ideal body weight is so important.

-Below are just a few of the medical conditions that may result from feeding your pup too many calories.
+Below are a few medical conditions that may result from feeding your pup too many calories.

 How Long Does it Take for a Dog to Lose Weight?

-Pet parents need to be aware that a dog’s weight loss doesn’t happen overnight.
+Pet parents must be aware that a dog’s weight loss doesn’t happen overnight.
 If a dog looks overweight, it is probably at least 15% over its target weight and a safe weight loss is around 1% a week of the starting body weight.

 It depends on the individual and your dog’s weight; start with short distances a couple of times a day and gradually increase over 3-6 months; watch out for signs of fatigue and don’t push your dog to do too much too soon.